 The five categories in the regulation draw on the history and recent developments in the field of psychotherapy.
 CRPO’s position is that all RPs will be able to find the origins of their practice in one of these broad categories.
 Those who do see their modality reflected may need to seek registration or restrict their practice to refrain from performing the controlled act of psychotherapy before the end of the transition period on December 31, 2019.

 CRPO engaged in a broad stakeholder consultation process to get input on a suite of documents and resources (including the regulation) which aim to provide further clarity on the controlled act of psychotherapy.
 Feedback on the regulation was closed on June 15, 2018.
+Survey responses can be reviewed here.

 Draft Regulation: Categories of Prescribed Therapies Involving the Practice of Psychotherapy